Vertical projections in the Heisenberg group for sets of dimension greater than 3: Abstract

 \section{Abstract}

-It is shown that vertical projections of Borel sets in the Heisenberg group of dimension strictly greater than 3 almost surely have positive area.
+It is shown that vertical projections in the Heisenberg group of sets of dimension strictly greater than 3 almost surely have positive area.
 The proof uses the point-plate incidence method introduced by Fässler and Orponen, and also uses a similar approach to a recent maximal inequality of Zahl for fractal families of tubes.
-It relies on the endpoint case of the trilinear Kakeya inequality in $\mathbb{R}^3$.
+It relies on the endpoint trilinear Kakeya inequality in $\mathbb{R}^3$.
+Some related results are given on generic intersections with horizontal lines.